nricciardi/fastapi-notes/modules/base/2_project_structure.md

+1. App()
-1. How to create a new project
+2. How to create a new project
-2. Simple project
+3. Simple project
-3. How to structurize a project (i.e. `router`)
+4. How to structurize a project (i.e. `router`)